pretix/pretix-docs/docs/tutorial/getting-started.md

 # Getting Started

-Welcome to the pretix tutorial.
+Welcome to the pretix tutorial!
 In this tutorial, we will go through all the necessary steps for hosting our very first event using pretix.
 For illustrative purposes, we will create a straightforward conference.
 We will use specific examples for our organizer, event, products, as well as the names and prices thereof.